ngolebiewski/game_steps/readme.md

 Eventually lets have a tilemap, but for now, with 1 wall tile, lets see what we can make.

+## Current Version

+Want to work from a current version, so it is easier to see what has changed.
+When a new 'level' has been reached, i.e. 06 Expand walls add camera, save it as that in another folder to have a playable record of each iteration.

 ## GAMEPLAN...